-Think about it: Kids are taught, either at home or in some awkward sex ed classroom about sexually transmitted diseases, lectured on condoms and the “perks” of abstinence, and then sent off into the world to navigate relationships without a clue how to do it the hard stuff.
+Think about it: Kids are taught, either at home or in some awkward sex ed classroom, about sexually transmitted diseases, lectured on condoms and the “perks” of abstinence, and then sent off into the world to navigate relationships without a clue how to do the hard stuff.
 So if you feel like you learned most of what you know about love and relationships from R&B songs and rom-coms, you are totally not alone.

 Luckily, you can unlearn bad relationship habits with a little work.
 But first you have to know what you’re doing wrong.
 Here are a few signs you might have picked up bad relationship habits from your parents, well-meaning as they probably were.

 It’s hard to watch your parents go through a divorce or a rocky time, especially if you were younger when it happened.
 Although most studies show that divorce doesn’t eternally “mess up” children any more than those whose parents remain married, it can create some anxiety issues, which can later be translated into a general fear of commitment or rejection, according to Psychology Today.
 Since you know firsthand that a marriages can, and do, end, your attachment styles might be all over the place, depending on how secure you feel with another person.

 No one’s perfect, but communication styles are one of the first things we pick up on as kids and teenagers.
 If your parents weren’t good at coming together and hashing things out with each other, or if you didn’t see any of that bonding, you might not have picked up on how important talking really is.
 If your parents were great at complaining about each other to anyone who would listen, you might find yourself talking about your relationship to friends instead of going right to the source with your needs.